 521. DEVELOPMENTAL BIOLOGY.
-First and Fourth years.
+First, Second, and Fourth years.
 A comprehensive, multidisciplinary study in mammalian developmental biology covering gametogensis, gamete transport, fertilization and implantation, development and functions of the placenta, uterus, parturition, and lactation.
-Emphasis will be placed on morphology, endocrinology, and effects of ionizing radiation.
+Emphasis will be placed on morphology, endoctinology, and effects of ionizing radiation.
 This course is presented as a fundamental aspect of biologic science rather than as a medical specialty.
 (Obstetrics-Gynecology 521.)
 Four hours per week.
-SPRING.
+Spring.
 Drs.
-DeFeo and Glasser.
+Glasser and Sonp.art.